Chris44442/de10nano/README.md

 ## Dependencies

 You will need:
-- Host PC with any Linux distro that can run Quartus (tested with Ubuntu 22.04), Windows 10 might work too
+- Host PC with any Linux distro that can run Quartus (tested with Ubuntu 22.04)
-- Quartus std or Lite for compilation (tested with 22.1)
+- Quartus std or Lite for the FPGA design compilation (tested with 22.1)

 For the target hardware you need:
 - The DE10-Nano board itself (tested with revision C)